Building Maintenance18 min read

 • Patches of concrete that have broken away, exposing aggregate or rebar

 Why it matters: Once rebar is exposed, corrosion accelerates rapidly — especially in Texas's Gulf Coast humidity.
-Corroding rebar expands, creating additional pressure that causes more spalling in a self-reinforcing cycle.
-What starts as a small spall can become a major structural deficiency within 2–3 years.
+The Texas Department of Transportation (TxDOT) has documented that unrepaired spalling on highway bridges in the Houston district progresses at 2–4 times the rate of similar damage in the Amarillo district due to the humidity and chloride exposure differential.
+What starts as a small spall can become a major structural deficiency within 2–3 years, and falling concrete fragments create a direct safety hazard for building occupants.

-Repair options: Spall repair involves removing deteriorated concrete, cleaning and treating the rebar, and applying engineered repair mortar.
-For extensive spalling, CFRP wrapping provides additional reinforcement and a corrosion barrier.
+Repair options: Spall repair involves removing all deteriorated concrete to sound material (typically using pneumatic chipping hammers), cleaning and treating the rebar with corrosion inhibitor, and applying engineered repair mortar that is compatible with the existing concrete.
+For extensive spalling affecting more than 30% of a structural element's surface area, CFRP wrapping provides additional reinforcement and a permanent corrosion barrier.
 Our complete guide to concrete spalling explains the causes, testing methods, and repair options in detail.

 Sign 3: Rust Staining on Concrete Surfaces

 Brown or orange staining on concrete surfaces — particularly around cracks or at the base of columns — is a visible indicator that the reinforcing steel inside the concrete is corroding.
-This is one of the earliest warning signs of structural deterioration.
+This is one of the earliest warning signs of structural deterioration, and it often appears years before spalling becomes visible.

 What to look for:

-• Brown/orange streaks running from cracks or joints
+• Brown/orange streaks running from cracks or construction joints — these follow the path of water that has carried dissolved iron from corroding rebar

-Repair options: A corrosion assessment determines the extent of rebar deterioration.
-Repair may include concrete removal, rebar cleaning or replacement, application of corrosion inhibitors and protective coatings.
-CFRP strengthening can compensate for lost rebar capacity.
-See our cost guide for typical pricing on corrosion-related repairs.
+Repair options: A corrosion assessment using half-cell potential mapping (ASTM C876) determines the extent and severity of rebar deterioration.
+Repair may include concrete removal around corroded rebar, mechanical cleaning or replacement of damaged bars, application of corrosion inhibitors (such as calcium nitrite), and placement of engineered repair mortar with protective coatings.
+Where rebar has lost significant cross-section, CFRP strengthening can restore and even exceed the original structural capacity.
+See our cost guide for typical pricing on corrosion-related repairs in Texas.

 Sign 4: Water Intrusion Through Concrete

 Water leaking through concrete walls, slabs, or ceilings indicates that the concrete's waterproofing integrity has been compromised.
-While water itself may seem like a minor nuisance, it is the primary driver of concrete deterioration in Texas.
+While water itself may seem like a minor nuisance, it is the primary driver of virtually every form of concrete deterioration — corrosion, spalling, freeze-thaw damage, sulfate attack, and alkali-silica reaction all require moisture to progress.

 What to look for: